fortunejs/fortune/README.md

 ## Abstract

-Fortune.js provides three extensible interfaces that work together: `Adapter`, `Serializer`, and transform functions.
-Making a request to Fortune.js dynamically dispatches these methods based on the request data.
+Fortune.js has a minimal public interface, mostly just the constructor and `request` method.
+Calling `request` dispatches calls to three extensible interfaces that work together: `Adapter`, `Serializer`, and transform functions, based on the request data.

-- The `Adapter` abstraction allows for multiple persistence back-ends, such as common server-side databases like Postgres and MongoDB, and IndexedDB in the web browser.
+- The `Adapter` abstraction allows for multiple persistence back-ends, such as common server-side databases like [Postgres](https://github.com/fortunejs/fortune-postgres) and [MongoDB](https://github.com/fortunejs/fortune-mongodb), and IndexedDB in the web browser.
 - *Optional*: The `Serializer` abstraction allows for multiple I/O formats, including media types such as [Micro API](http://micro-api.org) and [JSON API](http://jsonapi.org), standard input formats such as URL encoded and form data, and custom serializers for HTML.
 - *Optional*: Transform functions isolate business logic, so that it may stay consistent no matter what adapter, serializer, or network protocol is used.